yukikongju/Miscellaneous-Projects/MontrealBixiViz/notes.md

     - [ ] Cache station
     - [ ] Add user popup with nearest BIXI spot by walk
     - [ ] ~~Add pins for saved spot~~

+Code Improvements:
+- [ ] Use same update/init function for language: `toggleLanguage` and `initButtonText`